Inkala/contacts-app/README.md

 ### What to improve

-There is always things that you want to improve when developing something.
+There are always things that you want to improve when developing something.
 For example I want to add more tests, async tests, split the actions and reducers into different files.

 The CSS can be improved as well.
 The transition between the Contacts List and Contact Details could be improved a lot by using some animations..